Learn C/C++ with TheIDE

 Work with the best people in the industry.
 Nothing can boost your programing skill that watches how experience developers work and write their code.
 We are aware that at the beginning not everything is clear and transparent.
 Therefore, we strongly believe that communication is the key.
 Ask and we certainly find a solution for your problem.

 The easiest way to start a journey with open source is to find a bug and deliver an appropriate patch.
-It should come naturally when you work daily with Ultimate++ and TheIDE.
+It should come naturally when you work daily with U++ and TheIDE.
 Later you can implement your own features.
 If you are looking for inspiration, please visit our Google Summer of Code site.

 It is also possible to write your thesis based on and within U++ framework.